Last updated on June 29, 2022 1:36 am

 You might have heard that stainless steel doesn’t rust.
 While stainless steel is highly resistant to rust, the notion that it will never corrode isn’t entirely true.
 Given enough time and exposure to the elements, even stainless steel begins to degrade.

-Silicone spray helps add a protective layer between metal and air, guarding against rapid oxidation.
-Always fully wipe your tools after use, especially if you’ve worked with water, and give them a light spray with silicone spray.
+Always fully wipe water of your tools after use, especially if you’ve worked outside in the mud, and give the surface and moving parts a light spray with silicone spray.

 Rust is that unsightly reddish-brown flaky coating that forms on metal surfaces as a result of a chemical reaction.